JeTondsLeGazon/SuperCells-benchmarking/README.md

 ## Results

-Here are some results obtained with this pipeline for the dataset hagai 2018 mouse:
+Here are some results obtained with this pipeline for the dataset hagai 2018 mouse.
+Cells were collected from 3 different mice before and after stimulation with lipopolysaccharide to trigger an immune response.

 - Area under the curve score for different types of markers vs bulk (left: t-test, right: DESeq2)